awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-recovery.md

 + Relocation isn't supported on DC1, DC2, or the DS2 instance families of products\.
 + You can't perform a relocation across AWS Regions\.
 + Amazon Redshift relocation defaults to port number 5439\.
 You can also change to another port from the port range of 5431\-5455 or 8191\-8215\.
-+ If you have turned on relocation successfully and later attempt to modify the default port setting, the modify operation fails\.
 + Relocation is available in the following Regions:
   + US East \(Ohio\) Region \(us\-east\-2\)
   + US East \(N\.
 Virginia\) Region \(us\-east\-1\)